|Image: EDUCBA.com Import -Export Managment|

 The US State Department and the US Customs and Border Protection regulate and assist in import and export matters.
 I strongly suggest you visit their web sites.
 The State Department controls high technology items and weapons through the International Traffic in Arms Regulation (ITAR).
 Export licensing under the ITAR can be a lengthy process.
 Services and technical data as well as products of a weapons or high technology nature requiring licenses appear on a controlled items list in the ITAR.
 A company can unwittingly make an illegal export of technical data simply by conveying the wrong specifics regarding a controlled item to a foreigner over the phone.
 The serious nature of ITAR violations can be seen in case histories at the following web site:

-For excellent articles on ITAR compliance, please see the following links:
+For an excellent article on ITAR compliance please see:

 The web site for the US State Department and US Customs and Border Protection respectively are as follows:

 You will need to research the above regulatory sites as appropriate once you identify the specific products in which you intend to deal.
 It will be necessary to determine licensing, declaration, tariffs, taxes and trade implications.
 All these factors should be fully documented in your business plan before you undertake operations in a product area.